-12 CLINICAL PHARMACOLOGY 12.1 Mechanism of Action The mechanism of action of bupropion is unknown, as is the case with other antidepressants.
+12.1 Mechanism of Action

+The mechanism of action of bupropion is unknown, as is the case with other antidepressants.
 However, it is presumed that this action is mediated by noradrenergic and/or dopaminergic mechanisms.
 Bupropion is a relatively weak inhibitor of the neuronal uptake of norepinephrine and dopamine and does not inhibit monoamine oxidase or the re-uptake of serotonin.

-12.3 Pharmacokinetics Bupropion is a racemic mixture.
+Bupropion is a racemic mixture.
 The pharmacologic activity and pharmacokinetics of the individual enantiomers have not been studied.

 Following chronic dosing, the mean steady-state plasma concentration of bupropion was reached within 8 days.
-The mean elimination half-life (\pm SD) of bupropion is 21 (\pm 9) hours.
+The mean elimination half-life $(\pm SD)$ of bupropion is 21 (± 9) hours.

-In a study comparing 14-day dosing with bupropion hydrochloride extended-release tablets (XL), 300 mg once-daily to the immediate-release formulation of bupropion at 100 mg 3 times daily, equivalence was demonstrated for peak plasma concentration and area under the curve for bupropion and the three metabolites (hydroxybupropion, threohydrobupropion, and erythrohydrobupropion).
-Additionally, in a study comparing 14-day dosing with bupropion hydrochloride extended-release tablets (XL) 300 mg once daily to the sustained-release formulation of bupropion at 150 mg 2 times daily, equivalence was demonstrated for peak plasma concentration and area under the curve for bupropion and the three metabolites.
+In a study comparing 14-day dosing with bupropion hydrochloride extended-release tablets (XL), 300 mg once-daily to the immediate-release formulation of bupropion at 100 mg 3 times daily, equivalence was demonstrated for peak plasma concentration and area under the curve for bupropion and the three metabolites (hydroxybupropion, threohydrobupropion, additionally, in a study comparing 14-day dosing with bupropion hydrochloride extended-release tablets (XL) 300 mg once daily to the statiend-release formulation of bupropion at 150 mg 2 times daily, equivalence was demonstrated for peak plasma concentration and area under the curve for bupropion and 150 mg 2 times daily. concentration and area under the curve for bupropion and the three metabolites.

-Absorption Following single oral administration of bupropion hydrochloride extended-release tablets (XL) to healthy volunteers, the median time to peak plasma concentrations for bupropion was approximately 5 hours.
-The presence of food did not affect the peak concentration or area under the curve of bupropion.

-In vitro tests show that bupropion is 84% bound to human plasma proteins at concentrations up to 200 mcg/mL.
-The extent of protein binding of the hydroxybupropion metabolite is similar to that for bupropion, whereas the extent of protein binding of the threohydrobupropion metabolite is about half that of bupropion.
+Following single oral administration of bupropion hydrochloride extended-release tablets (XL) to healthy volunteers, the median time to peak plasma concentrations for bupropion was approximately 5 hours.
+The presence of food did not affect the peak concentration or area under ovitro tests show that bupropion is 84% bound to human plasma proteins at concentrations up to 200 mcg/mL.
+The extent of protein binding of the hydroxybupropion metabolite is similar to that for bupropion, whereas the extent of protein binding of the threohydrobupropion metabolite

-Metabolism Bupropion is extensively metabolized in humans.
-Three metabolites are active: hydroxybupropion, which is formed via hydroxylation of the tert-butyl group of bupropion, and the amino-alcohol isomers threohydrobupropion and erythrohydrobupropion, which are formed via reduction of the carbonyl group.
-In vitro findings suggest that CYP2B6 is the principal isoenzyme involved in the formation of hydroxybupropion, while cytochrome P450 enzymes are not involved in the formation of threohydrobupropion.
-Oxidation of the bupropion side chain results in the formation of a glycine conjugate of meta-chlorobenzoic acid, which is then excreted as the major urinary metabolite.
+Bupropion is extensively metabolized in humans.
+Three metabolites are active: hydroxybupropion which is formed via hydroxylation of the tert-butyl group of bupropion, and the amino-alcohol isomers threohydrobupropion and erythrohydrobupropion, which are formed via reduction of the carbonyl group.
+In vitro findings suggest that CYP2B6 is the principal isoenzyme involved in the formation of hydroxybupropion, while cytochrome P450 enzymes are not involved in the formation of threehydrobupropion.
+Oxidation of the bupropion side chain results in the formation of a glycine conjugate of meta-chlorobenzoic acid, which is the nexcreted as the major urinary metabolite.
 The potency and toxicity of the metabolites relative to bupropion have not been fully characterized.
-However, it has been demonstrated in an antidepressant screening test in mice that hydroxybupropion is one half as potent as bupropion, while threohydrobupropion and erythrohydrobupropion are 5-fold less potent than bupropion.
-This may be of clinical importance, because the plasma concentrations of the metabolites are as high or higher than those of bupropion.
+However, it has been demonstrated in an antidepressant screening test in mice that hydroxyburpopion is one half as potent as bupropion, while threohydrobupropion and erythrohydroburpopion are 5-dle because the plasma concentrations of the metabolites are as high or higher than those of

-At steady state, peak plasma concentration of hydroxybupropion occurred approximately 7 hours after administration of bupropion hydrochloride extended-release tablets (XL), and it was approximately 7 times the peak level of the parent drug.
-The elimination half-life of hydroxybupropion is approximately 20 (\pm 5) hours, and its AUC at steady state is about 13 times that of bupropion.
-The times to peak
+At steady state, peak plasma concentration of hydroxybupropion occurred approximately An steady state, peak pasha diversities of bupropion hydrochloride extended-release tablets (XL), and it was approximately 7 times the peak level of the parent drug.
+The elimination half-life of hydroxybupropion is approximately 20 (±5) hours, and its AUC at steady state is about 13 times that of bupropion.
+The times to peak concentrations for the erythrohydrobupropion and threohydrobupropion and the peak of the parent drug.
+However, the elimination believes the peak of the parent drug peak of the parent half-lives of erythrohydrobupropion and threohydrobupropion are longer, approximately 33 (± 10) and 37 (± 13) hours, and steady-state AUCs were 1.4 and 7 times that of bupropion, respectively.